Drelanim/Drelanium/docs/GettingStarted.md

 #### 3) Selenium Local execution

-To automate the locally installed browsers, the browser webdrivers should be added as package.
+To automate the locally installed browsers, the browser webdrivers should be added as packages.

 ```console
 dotnet add package Selenium.Chrome.WebDriver